henryleu/favor/README.md

 favor
 ========

-find and share your favorites
+a SPA web application which is designed to help internet shopping users to find and share their favorites.